The Tower 2D

 The enemy designs are made with the player's movement in mind, slowing, chasing, and tracking the player, all to encourage the full use of the player’s capabilities.

-The adaptation to a 2D perspective allows for the player to have a more complete view of their surroundings, and we chose to embrace that visibility to help promote a puzzle-like approach to combat.
+Adapting to a 2D perspective allows the player to have a more complete view of their surroundings, and we chose to embrace that visibility to help promote a puzzle-like approach to combat.

 The player was probably the most interesting element from the 3D tower to adapt to 2D.
 Limitations of 3D, such as a lack of situational awareness, were suddenly no longer an issue.
 This, in turn, made the player’s combat much more puzzle-like, as their complete awareness of their surroundings made planning bounce shots much more manageable.
 With this shift to a more puzzle-like approach to the player’s combat also came the concept of more unique disk abilities as the awareness provided more design opportunities.
 One example is the time disks you unlock after the first boss fight.
 These disks allow the user to teleport back to their location when they threw the disk, a resource that can be valuable during risky maneuvers.
 Disks like this only work well with the good sense of environmental awareness provided by 2D.

-When designing the Boss fights of the tower 2D, the main goal was to push farther on the idea of combat dependent on treating the level as a puzzle.
-Our first Boss fight separates the encounter room into three sections, where throughout the fight, each of them moves through time.
+When designing the Boss fights of the tower 2D, the main goal was to push further on the idea of combat dependent on treating the level as a puzzle.
+Our first Boss fight separates the encounter room into three sections, where each moves through time throughout the fight.
 At the start of the fight, the entire room moves, and as it progresses, different sections move in different orders.
 These moves are telegraphed to the player to allow them to use their knowledge of the same room across different time periods to their advantage in taking out the enemies and getting a hit on the boss.
 We had a boss who was always climbing and firing attacks at the player for the second boss fight.
 This created an environment where the player had to know how best to keep climbing and switch sides when necessary.
 One of our goals when designing these two boss fights was to have the player be the aggressor in these situations, with bosses either running away or making no attacks at all.
 We wanted the tower to feel like an unwelcome place the player was entering and not necessarily malicious.